puidokas/socialdata2025-group80/docs/_posts/2025-03-23-assignment.markdown

 <iframe src="{{ site.baseurl }}/assets/heatmap.html" width="100%" height="600px" style="border: none;"></iframe>

-# 3. Polar Bar-Chart
-<iframe src="{{ site.baseurl }}/assets/drug_narcotic_polar_chart.html" width="100%" height="850px" style="border: none;"></iframe>

-> **Figure2:** Monthly distribution of DRUG/NARCOTIC crimes over the dataset period.Brighter colours show higher numbers of arrests.

-The polar bar chart reveals a clear seasonal pattern, January is the month with the highest number of arrests followed by February and March.
-During summer months and especially June and July there is a noticeable decrease in the number of arrests.
-Then there is another peak in August through October and finally a substantial drop in the month of December, indicating a possible reduction in enforcement during the holiday season.

-# 4. Narcotics-Related Crime Patterns in San Francisco: Trends by Hour, Day, and Month
+# 3. Narcotics-Related Crime Patterns in San Francisco: Trends by Hour, Day, and Month

 Using a heatmap graph to analyze narcotics-related arrests in San Francisco provides a clear visual representation of when these incidents are most likely to occur.
 The graph highlights patterns across **hour of the day**, **day of the week**, and **month/year**, offering valuable insights into drug-related activity in the city.